Data Leakage Prevention

 Section titled “1.
 Always Protect High-Sensitivity Data”Credit cards and SSNs should always be blocked:

 Section titled “2.
-Flag Before Blocking (Low-Confidence)”For lower-confidence detections, start with flagging:
+Log Before Blocking (Low-Confidence)”For lower-confidence detections, start with logging:

 3. Combine with Custom Detectors